Mundal1994/philosophers/README.md

 # About

+This is my first multi threading project.
+It consist of trying to precisely time a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.

 One or more philosophers are sitting at a round table either eating, either thinking, either sleeping.
 While they are eating, they do not think or sleep; while thinking they don’t eat or sleep; and, of course, while sleeping, they do not eat or think.